Rahul-ku-Mo/Work-Tracker/README.md

 # Work-Tracker
-A sophisticated task tracking application with unlike Trello Board.
+A sophisticated task tracking application unlike Trello Board.
 The UI is much similar to Trello.
 Here you can manage your day to day task.

 What you will find here: **React**, **Firebase**, **Custom Hooks**, **Tailwind CSS**